pycharming/lantern_aws/README.md

-Where `<flashlight-root>` is where your checkout of the flashlight project lives (at the time of this writing, you may want to actually update the flashlight checkout within the `flashlight-build` project instead.
+Where `<flashlight-root>` is where your checkout of the flashlight project lives (at the time of this writing, you may want to actually update the flashlight checkout within the `lantern` project instead.

 ## Troubleshooting